TWITCH FLASHBACK: 2016 USA Women's National Team Tested by USA Select Team, Earns 88-84 Victory

-USA Basketball is streaming select national team exhibition contests every Tuesday (women) and Thursday (men) through July 9.
-This week’s women’s national team exhibition re-air is from July 25, 2016, when the 2016 USA National Team earned a 88-84 victory over a USA Select Team comprised of young WNBA athletes.
-The game will be streamed 8 p.m.
-EDT at USAB.com/live and on USA Basketball Twitter and Facebook pages.
-During the re-air, Jewell Loyd, a member of the USA Select Team, will recall her favorite memories from the game.
+USA Basketball is streaming 10 select men's and women's national team exhibition contests every Friday, beginning March 12, 2021.
+The first women’s national team exhibition re-air is from 2016 when the USA National Team earned a 88-84 victory over a USA Select Team comprised of young WNBA athletes.
+The game will be streamed at 6 p.m.
+(EDT) on Twitch.

 In its first exhibition game of the USA Basketball Showcase presented by Verizon, the 2016 USA Basketball Women’s National Team earned an 88-84 win over the 2016 USA Select Team on July 25 at the University of Southern California’s Galen Center.